The Red Rocks

-") towards a notch in the western hogback.
+The trail climbs steadily, at a 6% grade, for about 1.5 miles before a switchback redirects you to the north (where the trail becomes the "Lion Trail") towards a notch in the western hogback.
 At this notch, there is a trail heading south that leads to trails in Section 16, the Palmer Loop and the Intemann trail.
 This run will drop down to the right where Garden of the Gods stands in the distance.

 The trail drops into a valley and connects with the Red Rock Rim Trail, where the run heads left and then curves to the right into the Red Rocks.